Projective Techniques Examples in Qualitative

 2. To explore deeper subconscious attitudes towards motives or behaviour or even brand perception.

-The technique is also good powerful exercise to energise the discussion, and based on my experience using this technique, the participant loves it (and observers too – the client / your colleagues behind that one-way mirror) simply because we are tapping into the participation’s imagination and it is so much relaxing.
+The technique is also a good, powerful exercise to energise the discussion, and based on my experience using this technique, the participant loves it (and observers too – the client / your colleagues behind that one-way mirror) simply because we are tapping into the participation’s imagination and it is so much relaxing.

-Things that you need to consider before using these techniques
+Consideration before using these techniques

 2. This technique is not fixed, so be creative and play around with it as you see fit.